idanarye/vim-merginal/README.md

 * `pf`     Prompt to choose a remote to fetch the branch under the cursor.
 * `gd`     Diff against the branch under the cursor.
 * `rn`     Prompt to rename the branch under the cursor.
+* `gl`     View the history of the branch under the cursor.

 Run `:help merginal-branch-list` for more info.